Salisbury Cathedral, Wiltshire

 The cathedral is famous for retaining some fine thirteenth-century stained glass, including some of the most important examples of grisaille work in the country.
 There is an interesting comparison to be made between the real 13th century grisaille and the work of A. O. Hemming (1895) in the north transept (window 13 in the cathedral’s own notes), which is made to look like old grisaille.
 Hemming had previously installed the collection of old grisaille in the south east transept (window 33).

-There is also a good collection of Victorian and Edwardian stained glass from some of the leading studios.
+The nineteenth century saw a return to more traditional techniques, and the cathedral has a fine collection of Victorian and Edwardian stained glass from some of the leading studios.
 Particularly striking is a three light window (window 13) in the north-east transept by James Powell & Sons, to a design by J. W. Brown, 1908.

 Twentieth-century glass includes the famous 1980 ‘Prisoner of Conscience’ east window in the Trinity chapel (window 24) by Gabriel and Jacques Loire of Chartres.
 While the twenty-first century is represented by the Army Air Corps Golden Jubilee window by Caroline Swash, 2007 (window 4a).